lexik/LexikJWTAuthenticationBundle/Resources/doc/1-configuration-reference.md

 ### Automatically generating split cookies
 You are also able to automatically generate split cookies.
 Benefits of this approach are in [this post](https://medium.com/lightrail/getting-token-authentication-right-in-a-stateless-single-page-application-57d0c6474e3).

+Set the signature cookie (jwt_s) lifetime to 0 to create session cookies.

 Keep in mind, that SameSite attribute is **not supported** in [some browsers](https://caniuse.com/#feat=same-site-cookie-attribute)

 ```